A guide to becoming visual with data for creatives, data wonks, and everyone in-between by Kristen Sosulski

 On location in Panama, students study the intricacies of the Panama Canal from an operations management point of view.
 The turnover of the Panama Canal to Panama in 2000 has spawned huge economic growth for the country.
 This has resulted in infrastructure investments beyond on the Panama Canal Expansion project such as new airports, highways, a subway system, and the revival of Casco Veijo, a major real estate development.
 Through the detailed study of the Panama Canal combined with a diverse series of site visits to private firms, government agencies, and real estate development projects students observe how Panama has positioned itself as a global hub for the Americas.

 Take a look at what we saw while we were in Panama this past March!

-Dr. Kristen Sosulski develops innovative practices for higher education as the Director of Education for the NYU Stern W.R.
-Berkley Innovation Lab.
+Dr. Kristen Sosulski develops innovative practices for higher education as the Director of Learning Sciences for the NYU Stern W.R.
+Berkley Innovation Labs.
 She also teaches MBA students and executives data visualization, R programming, and operations management as an Associate Professor at NYU’s Stern School of Business.